FrankFK/FrankFK.github.io/_posts/2024-04-18-hexafour-10-clean-code.md

 This method receives all board elements created by the game logic and draws them on the screen.

-To do this, it must first register different types of shapes once under a name.
+To do this, it must first register different types of shapes  under a name.
 For example like this:

 ```csharp
 public static void RegisterRhombusShape(double radius)